 Plant a succulent garden: Check out Pinterest to learn how to reuse glass jars as succulent gardens.
 Wide mouthed glass jars are best for planting small succulents.
 Make sure to add a layer of small stones to the bottom for drainage.
 Certain herbs will also grow well in glass jars.
 Just make sure they get lots of sun.

 Upcycled décor: Decoupage pretty material or scrapbook paper on the outside of a glass jar.
-Or wrap in burlap.
+Alternatively, you could wrap the glass jar in burlap or an old sweater sleeve.
 Place dried flowers in it and use it as a vase.
 Or, just fill a glass jar with sea shells for a bit of natural décor on your counter.

 Sugar sprinkler: Poke many holes in the lid of a jar.
 Fill the jar with powdered sugar or cinnamon and sugar.
 Screw the lid on.
 Now you have a great upcycled way to sprinkle cinnamon and sugar on your toast.